pagopa/io-app-email-templates/README.md

 # io-app-email-templates

 This repo contains the mail template(s) sent on behalf of IO App and its services.
-Templates are created using [MJML](https://mjml.io/) markup language.
+Templates are created using [MJML](https://mjml.io/) markup language along with typescript files.

 ## How to apply changes